Why is my JDE system running so slow?

 Let the graphs do the talking — Historical Utilization in Clarity

-In our last blog, we introduced Clarity’s Application Management feature.
-Let’s dig deeper now into historical graphic data.
-Clarity not only provides average or maximum application server and JAS server statistics, it can pull data from yesterday, last week, or even the entire month.
-In fact, Clarity retains data for 45-60 days so if you want to pull data from a custom date range you absolutely can.
-Simply click on the dropdown and select the data set you want to see.
-You can also toggle between “Average” and “Max” results in that date range as you see below:
+In our last blog, we introduced ERP Suites Clarity's Application Management feature.
+Let's dig deeper now into historical data.
+Clarity not only provides average or maximum application server and JAS server statistics, but it can also pull data from yesterday, last week, or even the entire month.
+Clarity retains data for 45-60 days, so if you want to pull data from a custom date range, you absolutely can.
+You can toggle between Average and Max results in that date range too.

-In the next graph you can see that on October 30, between 6 a.m. and noon, up to 16 server sockets were in use.
-We like to keep this number low, so it could mean there is a problem.
-But if you weren’t sure what these metrics were showing, you could click the “?” symbol to get a short description.
+The Sockets in Use per Ent Server graph reveals that on October 30, 6 a.m.–noon, up to 16 server sockets were in use.
+We like to keep this number low, so this could indicate an issue.
+But if you weren't sure what these metrics suggested, you could click the "?" symbol to get a short description.

-We also like to keep track of our JAS servers and how they are processing.
-There are several graphs in Historical Utilization that help including:
+ERP Suites CNCs also like to track JAS servers and how they are processing.
+There are several graphs in Historical Utilization that help with this, including: